anirudhps10/PythonCalc/README.md

 Two numbers are taken and an if...elif...else branching is used to execute a particular section.
 User-defined functions add(), subtract(), multiply() and divide() evaluate respective operations and display the output.

+## Divisibulty of a number
+The program is used to check whether the numbe rin the list is divisible by 14 or not

 Created for: Karan Singh
+COntributed by: